 Geographically speaking, Edmonton sits on both sides of the North Saskatchewan river and lies within the middle of the Canadian Prairies, a 2000km plain of flat grass and farm land.

 Wondering what to do when you visit Edmonton alberta?

-Visitors flock to the state’s capital for world-class music festivals like Folk Fest or Edmonton international fringe festival.
+Visitors flock to the province’s capital for world-class music festivals like Folk Fest or Edmonton international fringe festival.

-Take a stroll down ‘Whyte Ave’ – the go-to hub for a lot of Edmonton’s attractions such as eclectic collection of live music, cafes and bars as well retail therapy and an impressive collection of museums and art galleries, like the Art gallery of Alberta.
+Take a stroll down ‘Whyte Ave’ – the go-to hub for a lot of Edmonton’s attractions such as eclectic collection of live music, cafes and bars as well retail therapy and an impressive collection of museums and art galleries.

 Much of what surrounds Edmonton are historic buildings that have been preserved or updated to suit the aesthetic of the town and preserve is heritage.